ALT-F1/covid-19/README.md

 # covid-19

-Jupyter notebeook built to digest, compile and analyze data related to the covid-19
+Jupyter notebook built to digest, compile and analyze data related to the covid-19

 The charts are displayed using plotly <https://plot.ly>